superhussain/Personal-Portfolio/_posts/2015-09-10-polyphasic-adventures-1.markdown

 So what is this "Polly want a cracker" anyway?
 Well, let's dissect it!
 The prefix "**poly-**" comes from the Greek word "polus" which means "much" or "many".
 Then "**-phasic**" is from "phase" which refers to segments.
 Put that together and you get "many segments".
 Yay, we know basic English!

 Polyphasic sleep is when you have multiple segments of sleep periods throughout the day.
 Now we must ask the question "why"?
 Okay, let's think about it like this, when you eat food, do you eat it all at one time or break up your intake throughout the day?
 I believe for most of us it is the latter.
 If we were to eat food all at one time, we would use that energy throughout the day and slowly deplete that limited supply of energy you have.
 If you run out, it will end up harming you.
-You would also tend to **over-eat** because your body uses calories even if you don't move around.
+You would also tend to **over-eat** because your body uses calories even if you don't really use it.

 If we take this concept to sleep, we're essentially over-sleeping for the same reason in eating.
 This is not very efficient at all.
 That's where polyphasic sleep comes in!
-You use the energy you get from sleep only when you need.
-Because we're spreading sleep apart, we don't need as much total sleep time and in the end save plenty of valuable time that we can use in other aspects of our life.
+You use the energy you get from sleep only when you need it.
+If we were to spread sleep apart, we don't need as much total sleep time and in the end save plenty of valuable time that we can use in other aspects of our life.

 Doing this well, you will save a **minimum** of a month of time a year.
 Yes, that's correct.
 One.
 Full.
 Month.

 >- 16 hours becomes 20 per day
 >- That’s 28 hours a week
 >- 336 per year — 42 work days (month and 1/2)
->- I call this new month “Slumbtember”<br>
+>- I call this new month “Slumbtember”
 >--- [Travis Neilson](http://www.travandlos.com/13)

 ----------